hp4k1h5/agora/README.md

 that has incorrect limit vs stop prices, alpaca will reject your order, and not this app, however if you explicitly submit a stop_limit without both a stop price and a limit price, iexcli will reject your order before it goes out.
-Including the prefixes, without explicitly stating what the order type is will automatically decide what order type you are submitting.
+Including the prefixes `< >`, without explicitly stating what the order type is will automatically decide what order type you are submitting.

 Orders that include one of `day, gtc, opg, cls, ioc, fok` will be counted as such.